Here are the answers to the most common Frequently Asked Questions or FAQs that we are asked about group B Strep in pregnancy and beyond.

 Well, no actually.
-Not all countries publish data on their incidence of GBS infection, but for example in the US for 2014, the rate for GBS infection in newborn babies (early onset) was 0.24 per 1,000 live births and for babies aged 7-90 days (late onset) it was 0.27 (click here).
+Not all countries publish data, but for example in the US screening has reduced the rate of GBS infection in newborn babies (early onset) to 0.24 per 1,000 live births and for babies aged 7-90 days (late onset) to 0.27 in 2014 (click here).
 For 2015 in England, Wales & Northern Ireland, the rates were 0.44 for early-onset and 0.22 for late onset per 1,000 live births (click here).
 The US rate had been much higher before prevention measures were introduced, but now the rate in England, Wales & Northern Ireland for early onset GBS infection is 83% higher than in the US.

-Not everyone carries GBS and pregnancy does not ‘bring it on’ or cause a ‘flare-up’ of group B Strep.
-It can be passed from mother to baby during labour and, although this causes no problems for most babies, for a small number it can be deadly, causing blood poisoning, pneumonia and meningitis.
+Not everyone carries GBS.
+Pregnancy does not ‘bring it on’ or cause a ‘flare-up’.
+The bacteria can be passed from mother to baby around labour and, although this causes no problems for most babies, for a small number it can be deadly, causing blood poisoning, pneumonia and meningitis.

-The standard direct plating tests widely available in the NHS are not very reliable when they give a negative result – they give a falsely negative result up to 50% of the time when they should be positive.
+The tests widely available in the NHS (the standard direct plating tests) are not very reliable when they give a negative result – they give a negative result up to 50% of the time when they should be positive.
 On the other hand, a positive conventional test result is very reliable (they rarely find something that’s not there).
 See Which Test for GBS?